Homeobox protein Nkx-2.5: Interactions

 During embryogenesis, NKX2-5 is expressed in early cardiac mesoderm cells throughout the left ventricle and atrial chambers.
 In early cardiogenesis, cardiac precursor cells from the cardiac crescent congregate along the ventral midline of the developing embryo and form the linear heart tube.
 In Nkx2-5 knock out mice, cardiac development halts at the linear heart tube stage and looping morphogenesis disrupted.

 NKX2-5 has been shown to interact with GATA4 and TBX5.

 NKX2-5 is a transcription factor that regulates heart development from the Cardiac Crescent of the splanchnic mesoderm in humans.
 NKX2-5 is dependent upon the JAK-STAT pathway and works along with MEF2, HAND1, and HAND2 transcription factors to direct heart looping during early heart development.
 NKX2-5 in vertebrates is equivalent to the ‘tinman’ gene in Drosophila and directly activates the MEF2 gene to control cardiomyocyte differentiation.
 NKX2-5 operates in a positive feedback loop with GATA transcription factors to regulate cardiomyocyte formation.
 NKX2-5 influences HAND1 and HAND2 transcription factors that control the essential asymmetrical development of the heart's ventricles.
-The gene has been show to play a role in the heart's conduction system, postnatally.
+The gene has been shown to play a role in the heart's conduction system, postnatally.
 NKX2-5 is also involved in the intrinsic mechanisms that decide ventricle and atrial cellular fate.
 During ventricular chamber formation, NKX2-5 and NKX2-7 are required to maintain cardiomyocyte cellular identity.
 Repression of either gene results in the differentiating cardiomyocytes to move towards atrial chamber identity.
 The NKX2-5 mutation has also been associated with preeclampsia; though research is still being conducting in this area.